ldn-softdev/jtc/Walk-path tutorial.md

 ##
 #### Addressing from the root
-Now, let's list all the idices for the same walk-path starting from the root:
+Now, let's list all the indices for the same walk-path starting from the root:
 ```
 Index from the leaf:   0    1  2      3
 walk-path:           (root)[4][2][number three]
 ```
-You must get already the idea: the addressig parent off the root take those indices:
+You must get already the idea: the addressing parent off the root takes those indices:
 ```
 bash $ <<<$JSN jtc -w'[4][2][number three][^0]'
 [